git-oliver/XTEA/README.md

 1. Encrypt-Algorithm
 2. Decrypt-Algorithm

 Each algorithm is written in a single VHDL-File, can be found in folder software.
 There are no Testbench available, but I tested both VHDL-Files intensively.
 All the code was running on a [ZedBoard Zynq-7000 ARM/FPGA SoC Development Board](https://www.xilinx.com/products/boards-and-kits/1-elhabt.html.html) which has a ARM-Controller on board.
 On this ARM-Controller runs a Petalinux.
-Maybe others Linux Distribution works alao.
+Maybe others Linux Distribution works also.
 The C-Code for communicating with the FPGA is also available on folder software.

 ![Zynq Board](images/img_zynq_board.png "Zynq-7000 Board")